joeduffy/joeduffy.github.io/_posts/2015-11-03-a-tale-of-three-safeties.md

 You may be wondering what all this safety cost.
 Simply put, there are things you can't do without pointer arithmetic, race conditions, and the like.
 Much of what we did went into minimizing these added costs.
-And I'm happy to say, in the end, we did end up with a competetive system.
+And I'm happy to say, in the end, we did end up with a competitive system.
 Building the system on itself was key to keeping us honest.
 It turns out architectural decisions like no blocking IO, lightweight processes, fine grained concurrency, asynchronous message passing, and more, far outweighed the "minor" costs incurred by requiring safety